Epicodus-Curriculum/pre-work-full-stack/0f_git_configurations.md

 ---

-**Mac users:** To make Git use the VS Code text editor to interact with you instead of **vim** (or whatever your system's default terminal editor may be) run the following command:
+**Mac users:** To make Git use the VS Code text editor to interact with you instead of **vim** (or whatever your system's default terminal editor may be) run the following command within any terminal:

 ```
 $ git config --global core.editor "code --wait"